Kirby's Dream Land 3: Gameplay

 Kirby's Dream Land 3 is a traditional platformer Kirby game; the player controls Kirby, whose objective is to get to the end of each stage.
 Kirby is able to walk, swim, and fly throughout a variety of levels, using several of his Animal Friends and Copy Abilities to avoid and defeat obstacles and enemies that lie in his path.
 Kirby's moveset includes the inhale, Star Spit, Air Gun, and floating.
 Using inhale, Kirby can absorb a number of enemies, often gaining their abilities in turn.
 These abilities can be used as weapons then.
 Additionally, some parts of the game world require a certain ability to be accessed, such as blocks that can only be destroyed by the ability displayed on them.

 Zero is the game's secret and true final boss; defeating him is key in achieving the best ending.
+He can be encountered by grabbing all the heart stars on each level.
 Zero takes the form of a giant eye with a red iris, and is responsible for leading the Dark Matter invasion of Dreamland.
 Zero is famous for being a rare example of graphic violence in a first-party Nintendo game – Zero fights Kirby by opening cuts on his sclera and shooting blood out of the cuts at him, as well as summoning small Dark Matters to use as projectiles.
 When his health is drastically weakened, his iris would rip out from the rest of his body, with blood flying everywhere as it does so.
 The ruined body, complete with a vicious gash to its front from where the eye burst out trails away, and the final phase of the fight begins, which involves Zero ramming Kirby to injure him.
 Although he is eventually defeated, Zero reappears in Kirby 64: The Crystal Shards as '02' (pronounced zero two), still retaining his ability to spit blood and his motif as a giant eye.
 As a reference to his previous fight with Kirby, 02 wears two large plasters on the top of his 'head', covering the wound left from his iris bursting out of his body.